NXT Gold Rush (2025): Storylines

-The event includes matches that resulted from scripted storylines.
+The event included matches that resulted from scripted storylines.
 Results were predetermined by the writers of the participating promotions, while storylines were produced on WWE's weekly television programs, NXT and Evolve, TNA's weekly television program, Impact!, and AAA events.

 At NXT Halloween Havoc, Sol Ruca was scheduled to defend her NXT Women's North American Championship against Blake Monroe, however, after suffering an injury, Ruca was not medically cleared to compete.
 Ruca's tag team partner Zaria then offered to defend the title on Ruca's behalf, which Ruca and NXT General Manager Ava agreed.
 There, Monroe defeated Zaria to win the title.
 Three nights later on NXT, Monroe announced that she would make her first title defense at Gold Rush.
 The following week, Ruca stated that she wanted a rematch for the title, however, Ava stated that if Ruca was medically cleared, she would get the rematch against Monroe at Gold Rush.
 Ruca was subsequently cleared on the following episode, and the match was made official.

 On the October 28 episode of NXT, Sol Ruca relinquished the WWE Women's Speed Championship due to injury, and a tournament was announced to determine the new champion.
 The following week, it was announced that the finals would take place at Gold Rush.

-At TNA Victory Road on September 26, Kelani Jordan defeated TNA's Léi Yǐng Lee to win the vacant TNA Knockouts World Championship.
+At TNA Victory Road on September 26, Kelani Jordan defeated TNA's Léi Yǐng Lee (who previously wrestled in WWE as Xia Li) to win the vacant TNA Knockouts World Championship.
 After that, Jordan took part on the 4-on-4 women's Survivor Series style elimination match at NXT vs. TNA Showdown as team captain for Team TNA against Team NXT, where Jordynne Grace was the special guest referee, which was won by Team NXT after pinning Jordan.
 After that, Jordan took issue with Grace because she was the referee, and mistreated Grace, even after she gave advice and tried to help Jordan, since the NXT roster considered Jordan a traitor for being on Team TNA, and Grace knew what it was like to be mistreated, since she had also been the TNA Knockouts World Champion before and was also mistreated during her appearances in NXT.
 On the October 28 episode of NXT, Jordan defeated Grace to retain the title after striking her with the championship belt while the referee was distracted, turning Jordan heel in the process.
 Lee then voiced her displeasure with Jordan in a video on X, stating that Jordan brought shame to the title and vowed to take it from her.
 On the November 4 episode, Jordan stated that she would not defend her title at Gold Rush, however, TNA Director of Authority Santino Marella announced that Jordan would defend the title against both Grace and Lee in a triple threat match at Gold Rush.